-Action How this delivers ARB's three strategic aims Consumers-Architects-The Act Reporting mechanism to the Board Outcome Maintaining the standards of condu uct and practice of architects - core work 16.
-Manage the process of investigating complaints about the conduct or competence of architects from enquiry to consideration and conclusion of the case by the Investigations Committee (IC), in accordance with specified performance targets.
+Action How this delivers ARB's three strategic aims Consumers - Architects - The Act Reporting mechanism to the Board Outcome Maintaining the standards of conduct and pract Maintaining the standards of conduct and practice of architects - core work 15.
+Manage the process of investigating complaints about the conduct or competence of architects from enquiry to consideration and conclusion of the case by the Investigations Committee (IC), and any Third Party Reviews, in accordance with specified performance targets.
 Consumers can be confident that complaints about architects will be dealt with fairly and impartially.
 Architects can be confident that any complaint against them will be handled both fairly and impartially, and that the reputation of architects will be maintained by taking appropriate action in cases of unacceptable professional conduct or serious professional incompetence.
 Under Section 14 of the Act, ARB must investigate allegations of unacceptable professional conduct and serious professional incompetence.
 Six-monthly reports on statistics, trends and outcomes.
 To be measured quantitatively against the set performance indicators for dealing with matters within given timescales.
 To be measured qualitatively against unfavourable third party reviews, judicial reviews, and no case to answer cases at the Professional Conduct Committee (PCC).
-17. Manage the process of referring cases to the Professional Conduct Committee (PCC) and efficiently and effectively provide administrative support to the PCC.
+16. Manage the process of referring cases to the Professional Conduct Committee(PCC) and provide efficient and effective administrative support to the PCC.
 Consumers can be confident that complaints about architects will be fairly and impartially dealt with, and that there are procedures in place to remove architects from the Register where it is in the public interest to do so.
 Architects can be confident that any complaint against them will be handled both fairly and impartially, and that the reputation of architects will be maintained by taking appropriate action in cases of unacceptable professional conduct or serious professional incompetence.
 Under Section 14 of the Act, ARB must investigate allegations of unacceptable professional conduct and serious professional incompetence.
-Annual Report from the Chair of the Professional Conduct Committee To be measured quantitatively against the set performance indicators, and qualitatively against the number of judicial reviews and appeals based on procedure.
+Annual Report from the Chair of the Professional Conduct Committee.
+To be measured quantitatively against the set performance indicators, and qualitatively against the number of judicial reviews and appeals based on procedure.
 PCC appraisals introduced, along with a greater level of reporting to the Board.
 Feedback from the PCC, particularly the Chair.
-18. Enhancing communication with architects and consumers on Professional Indemnity Insurance (PII) issues.
-Consumers can be confident that their architect will be adequately insured.
-Architects will be aware of the importance of having adequate insurance cover to protect themselves Section 13 of the Act requires ARB to issue a Code of Conduct.
-Standard 8 of that Code expects architects to hold adequate and appropriate PII.
-Annual Report against the Business Plan Relevant and up to date guidance is provided to architects and consumers regarding professional indemnity insurance.
+17. Investigate instances of misuse of title.
+Consumers can be confident that when they engage an architect, they are engaging someone who can demonstrate that they are both registered and qualified, and that they meet the Board's standards of Six-monthly reports to the Board on statistics, trends and outcomes, including prosecution trends.
+Deal with cases in timescales set down in performance indicators.
+Cases taken to court result in successful prosecutions.